Milestones

 - Olympus America Inc. relocated its headquarters to Pennsylvania.

-- Olympus America Inc. Acquires Bacus Labs.
+- Olympus America Inc. acquired Bacus Labs.

 - New Stylus 720 SW digital camera released as the world's first shock-resistant and waterproof camera.